linaang/home-air-quality-reports/README.md

 - Contact information

 ## Home air quality report
-Participants can view their home air quality report by assessing the unique URL sent to them or through the link below.
+Participants can view their home air quality report by assessing the unique URL sent to them or through the link below:
 <table>
 <thead>
 <tr>